 The A.J.
-Muste Memorial Institute was established by members of the War Resisters League to offer safe space to radical organizations threatened by government surveillance and harassment.
-From its start at a borrowed desk run by volunteers in lower Manhattan, the Institute gained tax-exempt status in 1974 and began raising money to help grassroots projects through grants and fiscal sponsorships.
-Both a shelter and a hub, the Institute has grown into a non-profit charitable foundation for innovative organizing across the nation and the globe.
+Muste Foundation was established by members of the War Resisters League to offer safe space to radical organizations threatened by government surveillance and harassment.
+From its start at a borrowed desk run by volunteers in lower Manhattan, the Foundation gained tax-exempt status in 1974 and began raising money to help grassroots projects through grants and fiscal sponsorships.
+Both a shelter and a hub, the Foundation has grown into a non-profit charitable foundation for innovative organizing across the nation and the globe.

 If you are an organization in need of support, or a donor able to help us provide it, we welcome you to our community of undaunted activists.